goodwinc/metis-copy/class_lectures/week02-luther1/03-regression_statsmodels/README.md

 ### Schedule

-Note: Please make sure you have Chrome installed (we will be working with it this afternoon)
+Note: Please make sure you have Chrome installed (we will be working with it today)

 **9:00 am**: [Pair Problem](pair.md)